Simple Alternating Minimization Provably Solves Complete Dictionary Learning: Our Method

 \subsection{Mini-batch Complete Dictionary Learning}

-We move on to generalize Algorithm~\ref{alg: ortho offline} to CDL with huge sample size.
-To distinguish from \ref{objective ortho}, we denote the ground truth dictionary as $\bA^*$ (i.e., $\bY=\bA^*\bX^*$).
-Towards dealing with large $p$, the strategy adopted here is to sub-sample from the columns of $\bY$.
-To address the non-orthogonality of the dictionary, we consider a preconditioner based on Cholesky factorization.
-In particular, we define a preconditioner $\bP$ as
+To distinguish from \ref{eq:odl}, we denote the ground truth dictionary as $\bA^*$ (i.e., $\bY=\bA^*\bX^*$).
+Towards dealing with large $p$, we sub-sample from the columns of $\bY$.
+To address the non-orthogonality of the dictionary, we consider a preconditioner $\bP$ defined as